surendrasah/Python_Projects/readme.md

       - data:/app/data

 ## docker-compose postgresql
-This has postgresql db and api data request (json)
+This has postgresql db and api data request (json).

-It has database.ini
+It has database.ini :

         [postgresql]
         host=localhost
         database=cocktaildb